BUSINESS BEYOND TRANSACTIONS: EMBRACING RELATIONSHIPS

 This perspective challenges the conventional view of using people solely as a means to achieve business objectives.
 Instead, it promotes the idea of businesses as social entities, where the quality of relationships, both internal and external, is paramount and influences decision-making.

-Economist John Kay emphasizes that businesses suffer when they adopt a narrow view of being just a collection of contracts among self-interested individuals.
-In contrast, recognizing a business as a social organization, a network of relationships characterized by mutual respect and co-creation, opens up new possibilities.
+Economist John Kay emphasises that businesses suffer when they adopt a narrow view of being just a collection of contracts among self-interested individuals.
+In contrast, recognising a business as a social organisation, a network of relationships characterised by mutual respect and co-creation, opens up new possibilities.
 This approach acknowledges each individual's dignity and their commitment to shared, meaningful endeavors.

 The structure of work and the nature of relationships with various stakeholders – including investors, suppliers, customers, governments, and civil society – play a crucial role in supporting the growth and development of individuals and communities.
 The products and services offered by a business can also contribute to this developmental process.